-VN12 is an additional supply voltage required by the TA0102A.
+VN12 is an additional supply voltage required by the TA0103A.
 VN12 must be 12 volts more positive than the nominal V{SNEG} .
 VN12 must track V{SNEG} , so if an unregulated supply is used for V{SNEG} , the design of the supply for VN12 must behave accordingly.
 Generating the VN12 supply requires some care.

-The proper way to generate the voltage for VN12 is to use a 12V-supply voltage referenced to the $V{\rm SNEG}$ supply rather than to ground (PGND).
-Doing so ensures the proper power-on and power-off sequencing of voltages, particularly that VN12 is available before (or at the same time) as the +/rails.
-The V5 voltage can come up either before or after the other voltages.
-Figure 4 shows the correct way to power the TA0102A:
+The proper way to generate the voltage for VN12 is to use a 12V-supply voltage referenced to the V{SNEG} supply rather than to ground (PGND).
+Figure 4 shows the correct way to power the TA0103A:

 One method to generate the VN12 supply voltage is to use a positive 12V IC regulator to drop PGND down to 12V (relative to V{SNEG}).
-Care must be exercised with this method because some IC regulators such as the LM340 series will not function properly with a large voltage drop across the regulator, resulting in damage to the TA0102A.
+Care must be exercised with this method because some IC regulators such as the LM340 series will not function properly with a large voltage drop across the regulator, resulting in damage to the TA0103A.